duongna21/duongna21.github.io/_pages/about.md

 Hi World!
 ## News

+- **[Jan 2024]** I am recognized as the fourth Google Developer Expert in Machine Learning in Vietnam.

 - **[Sep 2023]** I will give the "Unlocking the power of JAX with Keras Core" talk at Keras Community Day Vietnam.

 - **[Jul 2023]** I will give the "Large-scale Personalized AI Art" talk at Google I/O Extended Hanoi 2023.